 Now use the following commands to upgrade apt index and install docker engine on your system.

-$ sudo apt-get update $ sudo apt-get install docker-engine
+$ sudo apt-get update $ sudo apt-get install docker-ce

 Search Docker Images